Henry Wylde: Public life

 Dr Henry Wylde was appointed one of the musical jurors representing England for the Great Exhibition.
 In 1852 he encouraged and participated in the founding of the New Philharmonic Society, and from 1858 to 1879 directed their concerts.
 Rehearsals were thrown open to the public from 1859.
 These concerts were not limited to classical music and they acquired a reputation for novelties.
 Berlioz was their first conductor but he soon fell out with Wylde, whose attitudes to the playing were considered by the musicians to be excessively academic.
 Wylde was the first to provide programme notes to the audience.
 After the first season Berlioz moved on and attendances fell.
 Later performances were conducted in conjunction with Lindpaintner and Spohr and after Wylde's retirement, under Wilhelm Ganz.
 It was at one of these concerts that Wagner's Lohengrin was heard for the first time.

 Academic life

 He succeeded Edward Taylor as the Royal Academy's Gresham Professor of Music in July 1863 holding that post until his death.
 In 1867 he founded and was principal of the London Academy of Music.
 He wrote several books on music and composition, and served as the music critic of the Echo newspaper.
+His students included composer and pianist Kate Ralph.

 Dr Henry Wylde married Jane, only child of Captain Henry Shuttleworth RN of Bayswater at St Peter's Notting Hill on 28 January 1858.
 His wife was able to assist in the funding of his public concerts.
 They had one son, Henry, who showed no special musicianship but who married and died in Melbourne Australia; and two daughters: Edith Baroness von Verschuer, wife of a German army officer and Amy Carmichael, wife of a London stockbroker.
 His eldest sister, Lucy Marianne, married entomologist James Charles Dale, his younger brother, James, emigrated to New Zealand in July 1853 taking his harp with him.

 After a short illness Henry Wylde died of bronchitis, aged 67, intestate, at 76 Mortimer Street, Regent Street, London W1.
 He is buried at Kensal Green Cemetery in London.
 He may have parted from his wife, she married Alexander Ritchie Leask in 1894.